 Good bacteria living in your gut could be one of the keys to good health.
 Researchers are finding that this "friendly bacteria", known as probiotic bacteria, helps to not only stimulate digestive health, but also a healthy immune system.
+The question is, in a loosely regulated industry, how difficult is it to find trusted brands?

 A quality probiotic supplement delivers guaranteed live probiotics (good bacteria) through the stomach into the intestine where they promote colon health by supporting the growth of healthy microflora naturally found in the colon.